Prevalence of tobacco use: Germany

-Like in the most industrial countries the smoking rate in Germany decreases with increasing education level.
+As in other industrial countries, the prevalence of smoking in Germany is lower among people with a higher education level.

-A 2006 comparative study found that 25.1% of male and 20.6% of female medical students in Göttingen smoke, while in London the ratios were only 10.9% and 9.1%.
+A 2006 comparative study found that 25.1% of male and 20.6% of female medical students in Göttingen smoked, while in London the percentages were only 10.9% and 9.1%.

-Germany has the largest number of cigarette vending machines per capita in the world: 1 per 102.5 people.
+Germany had the largest number of cigarette vending machines per capita in the world: 1 per 102.5 people.

+India

 Israel

 In Israel, smoking prevalence among males had remained relatively constant at 30% in the years 1994–2004.
 Among females the prevalence has declined slightly from 25% in 1998 to 18% in 2003.
 For the youth, 14% smoked at least once per week, according to a 2001 publication.

 In 2005, research has shown that Israeli youths have begun to use bidis and hookah, as alternative methods of tobacco use.
 In 1990, smoking was the cause of about 1,800 male deaths in Israel which was around 12% of all male deaths.
-Smoking has not been found to be significant cause of death among Israeli women.
+Smoking is not significant cause of death among Israeli women.
 The average number of cigarettes smoked per Israeli stands at 2162 (6).

 There are several anti-tobacco use legislations in effect.
 For instance, advertising is prohibited in youth publications and is forbidden on television and radio, in addition to substantial increases in tobacco taxes, although the prices are still among the lowest compared to all of the European countries.
 In addition, until 2004, there was no minimum age requirement for buying tobacco products in Israel; however, an amendment to the tobacco marketing and advertisement law that became effective at 2004 has limited the sale of tobacco to people above the age of 18.

 According to Israel Central Bureau of Statistics, the smoking rate in the Israeli adult population in 2009 was 20.9%, down from 34% in 2000.
 A Ministry of Health nationwide survey conducted in 2011 found that 20.6% of the population aged 21 and older were smokers.
 The highest percentage of smokers was among Arab males, 44% percent of whom smoked, though this figure is down from 50% in 1996.

 New Zealand

 Tobacco consumption in New Zealand peaked in the mid-1970s when 60% of the population were smokers.
-By 2011 that number had fallen to 20% of the population, thanks to stringent tobacco control laws which are amongst the world's strictest.
-However, despite these laws, the number of smokers appears to be increasing as the global economy worsens and a recent spate of natural disasters have seen an increase in tobacco sales and although more males smoke than females, this gap is slowly narrowing.
-Tobacco consumption by Maori remains disproportionately high despite having decreased over recent years thanks to television, internet, radio and print media anti-smoking advertising aimed at Maori.
-The high rate of Maori tobacco consumption has been described by many Maori health advocates and academics as a "cultural genocide".
+By 2011, that number had fallen to 20% of the population, due to stringent tobacco control laws which are amongst the world's strictest.
+However, despite these laws, the number of smokers appears to be increasing as the global economy worsens and a recent spate of natural disasters has seen an increase in tobacco sales, and although more males smoke than females, this gap is slowly narrowing.
+Tobacco consumption by Māori remains disproportionately high despite having decreased over recent years, as a result of television, internet, radio, and print media anti-smoking advertising aimed at Māori.